MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-the-toolbar-and-status-bar.md

 ---
-title: Using the Toolbar and Status Bar
+title: Using the Toolbar and Status Bar - WinDbg (Classic)
-description: Using the Toolbar and Status Bar
+description: Using the Toolbar and Status Bar - WinDbg (Classic)
 keywords: ["toolbar (WinDbg)", "toolbar (WinDbg), overview", "buttons (WinDbg Toolbar)", "buttons (WinDbg Toolbar), overview", "status bar", "status bar, overview", "WinDbg, toolbar", "WinDbg, status bar", "WinDbg, buttons"] ms.date: 05/23/2017
 ---

-# Using the Toolbar and Status Bar
+# Using the Toolbar and Status Bar - WinDbg (Classic)

 ## <span id="ddk_using_the_toolbar_and_status_bar_dbg"></span><span id="DDK_USING_THE_TOOLBAR_AND_STATUS_BAR_DBG"></span>